-Capital assets are recorded at cost at the date of acquisition, or fair market value at the date of donation in the case of gifts.
-The University's capitalization policy includes all items with a unit cost of \$5,000 or more and an estimated useful life of greater than one year.
+Capital assets are recorded at cost at the date of acquisition, or fair market value at the date of donation in the case of gifts, net of depreciation.
+The University's capitalization policy includes all items with a unit cost of \$5,000 or more, and an estimated useful life of greater than one year.
 Renovations to buildings, infrastructure, and land improvements that significantly increase the value or extend the useful life of the structure are capitalized.
-Routine repairs and maintenance are charged to operating expense in the year in which the expense was incurred.
+Routine repairs and maintenance are charged to operating expenses in the year in which the expenses were incurred.